 There are occasions when a player who cannot attend the evaluations is included in the draft pool.
 This may occur because a player is out of town, competing in another sport, is ill or injured.
 There are also occasions when a player is not selected by the independent evaluators and is placed in the pool.
 This may occur because a player is ill or injured or simply had an extremely poor tryout.
 In these cases, only players who are clearly Major League caliber, based on prior performance, will be included in the pool.
 This evaluation is made by experienced coaches who know the players.

 Once the draft pool is determined, the 6 coaches draft the players using: 1) rating information provided by prior season coaches; 2) their observations during the evaluations; 3) their observations during prior baseball seasons; 4) information they have received from others.
-All 12 year-olds not already in the Majors wanting to play in the Majors must attend the evaluations.
-Only if that player makes the draft pool, will he be drafted by a Majors team.
+All League Age 10-12 year-olds not already in the Majors wanting to play in the Majors must attend the evaluations.
+Only if that player makes the draft pool, will he be eligible to bedrafted by a Majors team.
 If a League Age 12 year-old player makes the pool, he must be selected by a Majors team.
 If he does not make the pool, he will be assigned to the Minors.

 The Majors is a competitive league and the coaches want to field the best team that they can.
 The objective of the evaluations and the draft is to have the best 10, 11 and 12 year-olds playing in the Majors.
 The system is not perfect, but over the years it has proven to be the fairest way to make our evaluations.